 In the meantime, COVID-19 is still the biggest issue facing humanity today and the U.S. election remains undecided as of this writing.
 One thing is certain though – uncertainty is the norm in life, not the exception.
 It is the illusion of certainty that periodically sets in for some time.
 So, with Bitcoin closing in on a new all-time high, one question remains: is it different this time?

-What will BTCUSD bring next?
-That is the subject of discussion in our latest Elliott Wave PRO analysis!
-Order and receive TODAY!
+What will BTCUSD bring next week?
+That is the subject of discussion in our next Elliott Wave PRO analysis due out late Sunday!